kthohr/optim/docs/source/api/nm.rst

 The basic control parameters are:

-- ``double rel_objfn_change_tol``: the error tolerance value controlling how small the relative change in the simplex of function values, defined as:
+- ``fp_t rel_objfn_change_tol``: the error tolerance value controlling how small the relative change in the simplex of function values, defined as:

     .. math::